FFY00/ffy00.github.io/content/blog/02-python-debian-and-the-install-locations.rst

 the Python interpreter, but at the end of the day, they are still customizing the Python environment.

-I think the following makes is clear that installing data to ``/usr/local`` should not be used for programs in ``/usr``.
+I think the following makes it clear that installing data to ``/usr/local`` should not be used for programs in ``/usr``.

     It may be used for programs and data that are shareable amongst a group of